 A: First of all, sorry for your loss.
 One of the challenges of dealing with estate issues is that they can bring up complicated and unfamiliar issues at a time when one is least prepared to deal with them.

-In terms of your question, the specifics of any tax situation usually require individual attention from a qualified tax expert in order to definitively answer any questions.
+In terms of your question, the specifics of any tax situation usually require individual attention from a qualified tax expert in order to answer any questions definitively.
 However, there are some general principles that might give you an idea of what to expect.
+You should focus on these three concepts when determining if there is a potential inheritance tax liability:

 You may want to check your mother's past tax returns to determine whether your mother had been paying taxes on the CD interest in prior years.
-If so, and she was still the primary owner of these accounts, then the past interest is not a concern but your primary focus should turn to estate tax.
-This is where size becomes a key issue.
+If so -- and if she was still the primary owner of these accounts -- then the past interest is not a concern and your primary focus should turn to federal estate tax.
+This is where size can become a key issue.

-Size: What is the amount when you have to worry about federal estate tax?
+Size: What is the federal estate tax exemption?

-While estates can be subject to taxes, there is a fairly sizable exclusion amount that results in most estates not having any tax liability.
+While estates can be subject to taxes, there is a fairly sizable exemption that results in most estates not having any tax liability.
+The IRS description of estate tax lists this exemption as $11,180,000 for 2018, more than double the 2017 exemption of $5,490,000.

-For 2016, the federal estate tax exclusion is $5,450,000.
-So, if your mother's estate was fewer than this amount, you should not have any federal estate tax to worry about.
+What all this means is that, if your mother's estate was less than the applicable exemption amount, you should not have any federal estate tax to worry about.

 Timing: When was possession of the CD passed down?